Killokii/RatObsidianVault/Stage 0 Interactables.md

 ---

-Crate
+Crate:

+<<Actor ST Istota>>
+    Istota: This crate does not have anything salvageable inside.

 ---
-Crate 2
+Gore Pile
+<<Actor ST GorePile>>
+    Istota: You wonder what turned these poor sods into an indistinguishable pile of gore.

 ---
-Gore pile
+Corpse:

+<<Actor ST Istota>>
+    Istota: You crouch down and pat him down, but other than getting your hands full of blood, nothing else came of it.

+      Patyczek: ...

 ---
-Corpse
-Patyczek:
-Istota: you go down andpat him down, but other than getting your hands full of blood, nothing really came of that.

----
-messenger
+<<Actor ST Messenger>>
+    Istota: They utterly ignore you, all of them staring at the corpse-like man with machine-like focus.